Site founded Sept. 1, 2000. We passed 2 million page views on Oct. 4, 2007

 (4th Armored Division patch)

-Statement of Purpose and Plans
+Statement of Purpose and Plans, updated 2011

-From the publisher, Noel V. Bourasaw
+From your publisher and ink-stained wretch, Noel V. Bourasaw

 I started researching Skagit county and Sedro-Woolley history fourteen years ago when I moved back home to be closer to my mother, who was facing long-term confinement in a rest home.
 Many people communicated disappointment that the story of dozens of key pioneers in the area was left untold in available books about the history of the region.
 Initially, I thought I could produce a book quickly by 1995.
 That was a major mistake.
 After traveling around the country and communicating with descendants of the pioneers, I discovered that there were major stories that needed intense, in-depth research.